davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 with regional geophysical data and modeling, and with a wealth of data on the tectonic and petrogenetic development of the overlying crust.

-The Crystal Knob xenolith locality samples a highly strategic lithospheric column through the Late Cretaceous convergent margin belt of the SW North American Cordillera.
-This regionally extensive belt is characterized by a large-volume continental magmatic arc, generated as the Farallon oceanic plate subducted eastward beneath western North America [@Ducea2015].
+The Crystal Knob xenolith locality samples a crucially important lithospheric column through the Late Cretaceous convergent margin belt of the SW North American Cordillera.
+This regionally extensive belt is characterized by a voluminous continental magmatic arc, generated as the Farallon oceanic plate subducted eastward beneath western North America [@Ducea2015].
 The Franciscan complex represents the crustal level accretionary complex of this subduction zone, and is widely